 What does the Western Swamp Tortoise look like?

-The Western Swamp Tortoise’s colour varies with age and the type of swamp it lives in.
-It can be yellow-brown or black on top (Carapace) and black, yellow or cream underneath (Plastron).
-The animals grow to around 15cm in length.
-Their legs are short and covered in scutes (similar to fish scales) and their feet are webbed, with large, well developed claws.
-They have a short neck covered in small bumps, called tubercles, and there is one big scale protecting the top of the head.
-They also have small growths under their chin called barbells.
-The only other tortoise that occurs in the Perth region is the Long Necked or Oblong Tortoise.
-It can easily be distinguished from the Western Swamp Tortoise by its very long neck, which is almost the same length as the shell.
+The Western Swamp Tortoise is yellow-brown or black on top (carapace) and black, yellow and cream on the bottom (plastron).
+The animals are only 15cm in length.
+Their feet are webbed for swimming and have claws for digging.
+They have a short neck and one big scale protecting the top of the head.
+The only other tortoise that occurs in the Perth region is the Long Necked or Oblong Tortoise (Chelodina collieii.)
+It has a very long neck, almost the same length as the shell.

 What does the Western Swamp Tortoise get up to?

 The Western Swamp Tortoise is carnivorous; feeding on things such as crustaceans, insects and larvae.
 They only feed when the water temperature is between 14 and 28 degrees Celsius.
 When the swamps dry up in summer, the tortoise goes underground to escape the summer heat in a process called AESTIVATION.
 It comes out again when the first winter rains fill the swamps with water and remains active until summer when it becomes too hot and dry again.
 In November to early December it lays 1 or 2 hard-shelled eggs in a shallow under ground nest and they hatch the following winter.